Moving From the UK to the Basque Country

 Where to live in the Basque Country

-Wherever expats decide to live in the Basque Country, they will benefit from the same life standards – hospitable local people, one of the finest gastronomy in the world, cultural diversity and plenty of fiestas throughout the whole year.
+Wherever expats moving from the UK to the Basque Country decide to live, they will benefit from the same life standards – hospitable local people, one of the finest gastronomy in the world, cultural diversity and plenty of fiestas throughout the whole year.

 However, among the best places to live are Bilbao and Donostia-San Sebastián.